agermon/academic-kickstart/content/publication/germon-unexpected-phenology-lifespan-2016/index.md

 publishDate: 2020-07-19T14:27:57.854836Z
 authors: ["Amandine Germon", "Rémi Cardinael", "Iván Prieto", "Zhun Mao", "John Kim", "Alexia Stokes", "Christian Dupraz", "Jean-Paul Laclau", "Christophe Jourdan"]
 publication_types: ["2"]
 abstract: "Fine roots play a major role in the global carbon cycle through respiration, exudation and decomposition processes, but their dynamics are poorly understood.
-Current estimates of root dynamics have principally been observed in shallow soil horizons (textless1 m), and mainly in forest systems.
-We studied walnut (Juglans regia × nigra L.) fine root dynamics in an agroforestry system in a Mediterranean climate, with a focus on deep soils (down to 5 m), and root dynamics throughout the year."
+Current estimates of root dynamics have principally been observed in shallow soil horizons (< 1m), and mainly in forest systems.
+We studied walnut (Juglans regia × nigra L.) fine root dynamics in an agroforestry system in a Mediterranean climate, with a focus on deep soils (down to 5m), and root dynamics throughout the year."
 featured: false
 publication: "*Plant and Soil*"
 url_pdf: "https://doi.org/10.1007/s11104-015-2753-5"